m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 Bitcoin is, as Stross describes, a currency designed to facilitate illegal transactions.
 The most perfect fit would be

 [1] More or less - cash has serial numbers.
 Bitcoin goes one better - you can see the whole transaction history of any given "coin".
-But the "addresses" used in any given transaction are just random strings of numbers - it's not easy to connect them to a legal identity you can file a lawsuit against - and the "community" that sells products for bitcoins seems to have no qualms about accepting stolen bitcoins as payment.
+But the "addresses" used in any given transaction are just random strings of numbers - it's not easy to connect them to a legal identity you can file a lawsuit against - and the "community" that sells products for bitcoins seems to have no qualms about accepting stolen bitcoins in payment.